mslinn/multi-scaladoc/README.md

    ```
    $ git add -a && git commit -m "Comment here"
    ```
-3. Publish a new version of the program being documented, including committing changes.
+3. Publish a new version of the program being documented, if a published version has not already been created.
-4. Update the Scaladoc by running `bin/doc`.
+4. Update the Scaladoc for that program by running `bin/doc` from this project with the appropriate parameters.

 ### Updating Scaladoc
 The documentation for this project is generated separately for each subproject.
 For usage, simply type:
 ```
 $ bin/doc
-Publish 0.1.0
+ScaladcoPublisher 0.1.0
 Usage: bin/doc [options]

   -a, --autoCheckIn <value>